How to Make the BEST Homemade Slime

 Ingredients

-• 1 ½ to 2 tablespoons of contact solution (this is your slime activator and makes it less sticky)
+- 1 ½ to 2 tablespoons of contact solution (this is the slime activator and must contain boric acid or sodium borate)

-• Optional: Food coloring, glitter, or other fun add-ins (because who doesn’t love a little sparkle?)
+- Optional: Food coloring, glitter, slime charms, pom poms, or other fun add-ins (because who doesn’t love a little sparkle?)

 Instructions